52sketches/52sketches.github.io/_posts/2020-11-26-52-Sketches-Episode-008-ArmandoPasado.md

 ## Transcript

 Rob Head  0:02
-52 sketches podcast, episode eight, rock musician Armando Posada.
+52 Sketches podcast, episode eight, rock musician Armando Posada.

 Jennifer Head  0:11
-Welcome to 52 sketches, a podcast about creativity and creative practices. here's your host, Rob.
+Welcome to 52 Sketches, a podcast about creativity and creative practices. here's your host, Rob.

 Rob Head  0:21
-Welcome to the 52 sketches Podcast.
+Welcome to the 52 Sketches Podcast.
 I am your host, Rob Head.
 Today I am delighted to have on the show an old friend and collaborator, musical artists and radio personality.
 Armando Posada.
 Armando Posada is a songwriter, guitarist, rock producer, tireless champion of rockin spaniel, and a radio show host.
 So welcome, Armando.

 Armando Posada  0:45
 Thank you for having me on